I am a Postdoctoral Researcher at the Department of Economics of the Universidad Carlos III de Madrid.

-I am a PhD candidate and Junior researcher at CERGE-EI, Prague.
+I obtained my PhD degree in Economics from CERGE-EI in September 2024.
 My supervisor at CERGE-EI is Professor Marek Kapicka.
-I have spent last two academic years at Yale Department of Economics as a visiting scholar.
-My supervisor at Yale is Professor Aleh Tsyvinski
+During my PhD studies, I spent 1.5 academic years at Yale Department of Economics as a visiting scholar.
+My supervisor at Yale is Professor Aleh Tsyvinski.

 My research interests and expertise include macroeconomics of labor markets, life-cycle modelling, human capital, routine-biased technological change, automation, and environmental economics.